 Gilroy faces significant climate risks including fire, flooding, and extreme heat.
 Severe flooding and wildfires have historically and recently caused serious property damage and economic challenges for local residents—a community that is also grappling with health issues caused by rising temperatures.
 Gilroy’s location at the edge of Santa Clara County along the Highway 101 corridor and in between two large landscape blocks has resulted in high sprawl development that threatens vital farmland and lands that are critical for conservation goals.
 Gilroy continues to be pressured into expanding their boundaries by developers and local electeds who want to build expensive single family homes.
 Those of us that want to prevent sprawl, value smart growth, know sprawl would be costly for our city which can't afford to provide urban services to these new developments will continue to speak up.
 Through local control we can preserve the existing city services and resources by not expanding our city limits.

 Local Economic Development- I am pro-business and supportive of local economic development.
 I support the streamlining of commercial building development and business permits to cut down on the time it takes to open a business in Gilroy.
 If a business meets all the objective standards established by the Gilroy City Council, then the application shall be deemed complete in 30 days, which enhances our local control.
 After completion of the building checklist, the business should be allowed to open, and not prevented from opening their doors based on subjective findings.
 I voted to fund many of our specific plans, including the Downtown Specific Plan.
-When plans are updated every 5 years, they stimulate the local economy by keeping up with current demands.
+When specific plans are updated every 5 years, they stimulate the local economy by keeping up with current demands, and keep us competetive with current grants.
 When we provide a quality education for all, high quality of life, and develop beautification projects, it will attract businesses and jobs to Gilroy.
 When we remove barriers to opening businesses quickly, then local jobs of all incomes will be more readily available.
 Everyone should have access to jobs that pay a living wage, and the ability to expand their skills.
-As Chair of the Gilroy Bicycle Pedestrian Commission I drafted our Downtown Bicycle Parking Program, which reslulted in those decorative bike racks and bike repair station that you see in the Historic District.
+As Chair of the Gilroy Bicycle Pedestrian Commission I drafted our Downtown Bicycle Parking Program, which resulted in those decorative bike racks and the Dero bike repair station that you see in the Historic District.
+I've helped many developments and businesses plan their bike parking for customers and employees.
+I've built out the Dero bike repair station network to 8 stations around Gilroy.

 Housing for All- We are in a housing crisis and the dream of owning a home is not a realistic opportunity for everyone.
 We need to continue to promote all housing options and solutions that benefit everyone.
 Gilroy must continue to promote the development of more housing for all income levels while looking at creative policies and funding through our local control to make them more livable, bikeable, and walkable.
 I support Gilroy's accessory dwelling unit (ADU) program in single-family and multi-family residential lots, while having the additional option for junior accessory dwelling units.
 As more residents want to age in place, having the option to move into a smaller unit on your property while being able to rent out the larger home, allows income and stability for you to stay in your neighborhood.
 The building of ADU’s in multi-family developments like in single-family lots provides additional needed housing by infill.
 Our housing crisis is not going away soon, while our unhoused population continues to rise.
 Around the Downtown area there are many examples of 2-5-unit complexes and these types of units are needed for the “missing middle" income earners.